Warkanlock/tooler/README.md

 # Setup

-In order to run the program you need to specify two environment variables
+To run the program, you need to specify two environment variables

 Configuration path (you can point to different paths)
 ```
 export CONFIG_PATH=./src/config/example.config.json
 ```

-Directory output for commands (folder must exists before running the commands)
+Directory output for commands (folder must exist before running the bases)
 ```
 BASE_PATH=./src/target/
 ```